You are here

 Our eRA systems are constantly checking Grants.gov to see if they have any applications ready for us.
 When we retrieve your application, we check it against our own agency business rules and place the results in eRA Commons.
 We refer to these business rule checks as "validations".

 You must check the status of your application in eRA Commons.
 If we identify problems with your application, we provide a list of errors and warnings.
 Errors are showstoppers and must be addressed.
-Warnings will not stop your application from moving forward and are addressed at your discretion based on your situation.
+Warnings will not stop your application from progressing through NIH systems and on to NIH staff for further processing.
+Do not simply ignore warnings.
+Warnings alert you to potential problems that could lead to NIH staff withdrawing your application.
+Consider each warning carefully in the context of your situation and address any that apply.

 Once we receive your error-free application, we create a consolidated document of all your submitted forms and attachments and place that assembled application image in eRA Commons Status for you to view.